giraffe-fsharp/Giraffe/README.md

     ]
 ```

-### WriteText
+### WriteTextAsync

-`ctx.WriteText "some text"` can be used to return a plain text response back to the client.
+`ctx.WriteTextAsync "some text"` can be used to return a plain text response back to the client.

 #### Example: